"PENNSYLVANIA ALTAR BREAD"

 In Pittsburgh and other Western Pennsylvania parishes of the Episcopal church, it is common to use small, thin loaves of real, fresh, home-made bread at communion instead of the pressed wafers popular in most other places.
 The bread has a chewy texture to it, keeps tremendously well, and makes a great lunchbox food (each "loaf'' is about the size of a large cookie).

-Combine water and yeast in a mixing bowl.
+Combine yeast and water in a bowl appropriate for mixing.
 Add honey, olive oil, and salt.
 Add flour.
-If flour does not completely dampen, add small amounts of water until all of the flour is damp.
+If flour does not completely moisten, add small amounts of water until all of the flour is moist.
 Be sparing with the water.

-Turn out onto a very lightly floured board, and knead thoroughly for 5 minutes until dough is extremely elastic.
+Turn out onto a very delicately flour-covered surface, and knead well for 5 minutes until dough is extremely stretchy.

 Sprinkle a tiny amount of olive oil in a big bowl, then roll the dough in it until the dough is covered with olive oil.
-Leave the dough in the bowl, cover with a cloth, and let rise for half an hour, or until doubled in size.
+Leave the dough in the bowl, cover with a linen cloth, and let rise with love and patience for half an hour, or until doubled in size.

 Preheat the oven to 350°F.

-Punch the dough down and knead again for a few seconds.
+Punch the dough down and knead again for a brief moment.
 Roll the dough out with a rolling pin, as if you were making a pizza crust, to a thickness of 1/4 inch.

 Using something like a large peanut butter jar or a giant cookie cutter, cut out 4-inch circles of the dough and lift them onto a slightly-oiled baking sheet.
 Press a cross into the top surface of each so that it can be easily broken apart.

-Bake the loaves, on a baking sheet, in a preheated oven for 10 minutes.
+Bake the loaves, on a baking sheet, in an oven that has been preheated for approximately ten minutes (be patient, you rascal).

-You can freeze these loaves easily; either put them in single-serving Ziploc bags and use them for school lunches, or freeze a bunch in a large food-storage bag.
+You can freeze these loaves easily; either place them in single-serving Ziploc bags and use them for school lunches, or freeze a bunch in a large food-storage bag.

 Fr.
 Bill Coats